Documentation

 default

-Full report with summary, resource changes grouped by module, and attribute details.
+Full report with summary, resource changes grouped by module, output tables, and attribute details.
 Shows exactly what will change.

 --template default